xuchunyang/epm/README.md

-# epm
+# Emacs Package Manager

 ## Introduction

-epm is a command-line wrapper for `package.el` that serves as an Emacs Package Manager on command-line.
+EPM is a command-line wrapper for `package.el` that serves as an Emacs Package Manager on command-line.

 ## Requirements